is-ma/serveret/README.md

   - ```RAILS_ENV=development rails db:create   # first time only```
   - ```RAILS_ENV=development rails db:migrate```
   - ```RAILS_ENV=development rails db:seed     # first time only```
-  - Use 192.168.33.10:3000 to load the app
+  - Use 192.168.33.10:3000 to load the app.

 ### General
-  - If you have many servers, it's easier to use names instead of IPs (/etc/hosts)
+  - If you have many servers, it's easier to use names instead of IPs (/etc/hosts).
-  - In Rails, symlink your environments: production.rb -> staging.rb (DRY)
+  - In Rails, symlink your environments: production.rb -> staging.rb (DRY).
   - Use ```main/deploy.sh``` from your dev machine (see below) to avoid using Capistra-noise:
     * ```alias hour_app_staging='ssh deploy@host'```
     * ```alias hour_app_staging_deploy='ssh deploy@host . /home/deploy/serveret/main/deploy.sh'```